 Exploring Complex Systems in the Social Sciences part of Cutting Edge:Complex Systems:Workshop 2010:Participant Essays

 Greg Marfleet, Carleton College Since 2004, I have regularly taught a course titled the Complexity of Politics.
-I introduce students--who are mostly political science and economics majors--to the application of ...
+I introduce students–who are mostly political science and economics majors–to the ...